Do You Insure Your Home?

 As a result, many of these same people who were ready to retire had to keep working for many extra years.
 Imagine if they would have taken the time to place an insurance policy on their investments in 2007.
 Do you think they would have been quite happy about it at the end of 2008?

-Let’s look at an example if you had $250,000 in an IRA and place investment insurance on it in 2007.
-At the end of 2008, you would have still had $250,000 in your IRA.
+Let’s look at an example if you had $250,000 in an IRA and placed investment insurance on it in 2009.
+At the end of 2010, you would have still had $250,000 in your IRA.
 You did not have lost a dime!
 Many investors who were in the market lost over 50% by the end of 2008 and 2009.

-For example, you have $100,000 in your account, and your share of the 1st year the market returns is 5%, now your account is worth $105,000.
-Let’s say in the 2nd year the market drops 20%, bad news, right?
+For example, you have $100,000 in your account, and your share of the 1st year of the market returns is 5%, now, your account is worth $105,000.
+Let’s say in the 2nd year, the market drops 20%; bad news, right?
 Not for you.
 Your insured account still is worth $105,000.
 To continue, in the 3rd year, your contractual market gains another 5%; now, you get 5% more on the $105,000, and this gain is locked in for the following year.

 Your funds can only increase; they are never subject to market risk.
 What is this miracle insurance policy?
 It is called a Fixed Interest Annuity, and it is rapidly becoming the single most important product in the United States.

 Think of a Fixed Indexed Annuity as sleep insurance; you will sleep better at night!